How to install and position the speakers of a home theater system

 How to install a 5.1 home theater to the TV?

 There are a variety of home theater systems, some more complex than others.
 The most popular is the Home Cinema 5.1.
-The basic equipment you need to work with a Home Cinema 5.1 is :
+The essential equipment you need to work with a Home Cinema 5.1 is :

 - A TV (high definition if possible).